ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 }
 ```

-The last action is in the edit form.
-We wired up a local method `OnFieldChanged` to `EditContext.OnFieldChanged`.
+The final bit of acrion takes place in the edit form.
+The local method `OnFieldChanged` is wired to `EditContext.OnFieldChanged`.

 ```c#
 // Code snippet from WeatherForecastEditor.razor.cs